 The all-gender varsity wrestling team competes in the EIL.
 Qualifying wrestlers compete in the NEPSAC and national championships.
 Practices and home matches are held in CA's wrestling room.
 Some meets are held on Saturdays.
 Students with previous experience or a desire to learn the sport and commit to a team are encouraged to try out.
 Varsity Baseball Boys ATH118 SPRING.
-Practices held on weekdays, 3:30-5:30.

-The boys varsity baseball team competes in the EIL.
+Practices held on weekdays, 3:45-5:45 The boys' varsity baseball team competes in the EIL.
 The team practices and competes at the Moriarty Athletic Campus.
 Students who have previous experience playing organized baseball are encouraged to try out.
 Varsity Lacrosse Girls ATH119 Boys ATH120 SPRING.
-Practices held on weekdays, 3:30-5:30.
+Practices held on weekdays, 4:00-6:00.

-The lacrosse program offers a girls varsity team and a boys varsity team.
+The lacrosse program offers a girls' varsity team and a boys' varsity team.
 The teams compete in the EIL and train at the Moriarty Athletic Campus.
 Students with previous experience or a desire to learn the sport and commit to a team are encouraged to try out.
 Varsity Sailing All Genders ATH124 SPRING.
-Practices held four days per week: Tuesday through Friday, 3:20-6:15.
+Practices held four days per week: Tuesday through Friday, 3:30-6:30.
 Activity fee: \$150.
 The all-gender varsity sailing team competes in the Massachusetts Bay League (MBL) and practices at Lake Cochituate in Natick, Mass.
 Students who are interested in trying out must have sailing experience and pass a swim test.
+The team meets 3:30-4:30 in the SHAC when dry land training is necessary due to weather conditions.
 Varsity Softball Girls ATH121 SPRING.
 Practices held on weekdays, 3:30-5:30.

-The girls varsity softball team competes in the EIL.
-The team practices and competes on main campus.
+The girls' varsity softball team competes in the EIL.
+The team practices and competes on the main campus.
 Students who have previous experience playing organized baseball or softball are encouraged to try out.

-Tennis Girls ATH122 Boys ATH123 SPRING.
-Practices held on weekdays, 3:30-5:00 or 4:45-6:15.
+Tennis Girls ATH122 Boys ATH123

+SPRING.
+Practices held on weekdays, 3:45-5:15 or 4:45-6:15.

 The tennis program offers a varsity and junior varsity team for boys and a varsity team for girls.
-The girls and boys varsity teams compete in the EIL and strive to earn a berth to the NEPSAC tournament each year.
+The girls' and boys' varsity teams compete in the EIL and strive to earn a berth to the NEPSAC tournament each year.
 The teams practice at the six USTA tennis courts at the Moriarty Athletic Campus.

+Varsity Track and Field

+Girls ATH144 Boys ATH145

-Varsity Track and Field SPRING.
-Practices held weekdays, 3:30-5:30.
+SPRING.
+Practices held weekdays, 4:40-6:30

-Girls ATH144 Boys ATH145 The girls and boys varsity track teams compete in the EIL and in the NEPSAC championships each season.
-The girls and boys teams compete separately but train together.
+The girls' and boys' varsity track teams compete in the EIL and in the NEPSAC championships each season.
+The girls' and boys' teams compete separately but train together.
 The teams practice at the nearby Emerson Park track and on the main campus fields.
 Students with previous experience or a desire to learn the sport and commit to a team are encouraged to try out.

-Varsity Ultimate Frisbee SPRING.
+Varsity Ultimate Frisbee

+All Genders ATH126

+SPRING.
 Practices held on weekdays, 3:30-5:30.